DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/dispatchEvent.md

 });
 ```

 Because `eventConstructor: 'TouchEvent'` is passed to `options`, TestCafe calls the `TouchEvent` constructor to create the event.
-You can use [TouchEvent Properties](https://developer.mozilla.org/en-US/docs/Web/API/TouchEvent#properties) in this event's `options`.
+You can use [TouchEvent Properties](https://developer.mozilla.org/en-US/docs/Web/API/TouchEvent#properties) as `options` for this event.

 ## Select Target Elements